 Scripture establishes the norm.
-As Christians we apply what we learn from the word, to the situations at hand.
+As Christians, we apply what we learn from the word to the situations at hand.
 So, what about the situation where a woman missionary has converted a group of people, say in the jungle somewhere, and she has established a church?
 In that church, she is then functioning as a pastor and teacher having authority over men in the church.
 Should she not do this?

 First of all, she should not be out there alone.
 She should be with her husband or, at the very least, under the oversight of a church body in the presence of other women and men.
 Missionary work is not a lone endeavor to be handled by single women.

 Second, if in some highly unusual set of circumstances there is a woman in a lone situation, it is far more important that the word of God be preached and the gospel of salvation go forth to the lost than not.
 Whether it be male or female, let the gospel be spoken.
-However, I would say that as soon as there is/are males mature enough to handle eldership, that she should then establish the proper order of the church as revealed in scripture and thereby, show her submission to it.
+However, I would say that as soon as there is/are males mature enough to handle eldership, then she should establish the proper order of the church as revealed in scripture and thereby show her submission to it.

 Does this also mean that women shouldn't wear jewelry?

-Some argue that if we are to forbid women to be elders then the context of 1 Tim.
-2:9-13 demands that we require women to no have braided hair, wear gold, or have costly garments.
+Some argue that if we are to forbid women to be elders, then the context of 1 Timothy 2:9-13 demands that we require women to no have braided hair, wear gold, or have costly garments.
 Since no one wants to put that sort of a demand on a woman (since it is cultural), then why should we also demand that they not be elders since it would logically follow that it was also a culturally based admonition?

 The problem here is that multifaceted.
 First, the objection ignores what the scriptures plainly teach about the elder being the husband of one wife.
 Second, it fails to address the real issue of biblical headship residing in the male.
 Third, it fails to properly exegete the scripture in question.